Floyer Hayes: Location

 No remains of the manor house survived beyond about 1830 or 1840.
 It stood set back a little way on the east side of the road from Exeter to Alphington, between the Haven Road and the railway viaduct, rather beyond what was known in 1898 as Sydney Place.
 The name "Flower Pot Buildings" may have been originally "Floyer's Plot."
 The land lies very low, and was intersected by streams by which mills are worked.
 A mill is mentioned as being on the manor of Floyer's Hayes in the time of Henry III (1216–1272).
 Many open spaces around the outside of the City walls are shown on the 1765 map of Exeter by Benjamin Donnas as suffixed "Hay", such as Shill Hay, Southern Hay, Northern Hay, Fryers Hay and Bon Hay.
 The manor house is shown on a 1573 map of Exeter as a building of large size, surrounded by a stone wall and entered beneath a large arched gateway.
-According to Worthy (1892): "It stood nearly in a line with "Snayle Tower", and on the west side of the river, and must have been very near the ancient priory of Cowick, but a little to the south-west of it".
+According to Worthy (1892), though mistaken: "It stood nearly in a line with "Snayle Tower", and on the west side of the river, and must have been very near the ancient priory of Cowick, but a little to the south-west of it".
+However, this was another large house, 'Hays Barton'.
+Worthy's assumption that near to that had stood the ancient priory, was also in error, since that had stood above the 50-foot contour beyond what is today 'Cowick Playing Fields' at Cowick Barton.